 How did your education prepare you for what you are doing today?

 I attended CWRU for my undergraduate degree, in psychology.
-I am currently a law student that is about to graduate next month.
 During 2002-2007, I became really comfortable with the campus and made many connections with our campus community.
 Deciding to come back to CWRU for law school was a no brainer.
 My prior experience and comfort level with the university made it easier for me to adapt to such a vigorous program.

 What is your greatest professional accomplishment or recent professional accomplishment to date?